 DUO Short for Dienst Uitvoering Onderwijs, a government agency charged with were issued before the HAVO and VWO profiles were introduced (from 1998).
+European Credit Transfer System.
+The system that is used to express credits

 Diploma with subject

 Former senior general secondary education (HAVO) or pre-university education (VWO) diploma based on subject combinations.
 These diplomas